cloudberrydb/cloudberrydb/src/backend/access/appendonly/README.md

 The AO visibility map is used to implement `DELETEs` and `UPDATEs`.
 An `UPDATE` in PostgreSQL is like `DELETE+INSERT`.
-In heap tables, the ctid field is used to implement update-chain-following when updates are done in in `READ COMMITTED` mode, but AO tables don't store that information, so an update of a recently updated row in read committed mode behaves as if the row was deleted.
+In heap tables, the ctid field is used to implement update-chain-following when updates are done in `READ COMMITTED` mode, but AO tables don't store that information, so an update of a recently updated row in read committed mode behaves as if the row was deleted.

 The AO visiblity map works as an overlay, over the data.
 When a row is `DELETEd` from an AO table, the original tuple is not modified.
 Instead,